open-socialism/open-socialism-site/contribute.md

 If you are making a significant change please read the [contributing guidelines](https://github.com/open-socialism/open-socialism.github.io/blob/master/CONTRIBUTING.md){:target="_blank"}

 If this sounds too difficult don't worry, just suggest changes via the feedback options.

+## I want to help, is there any recommended reading?

+If you want to help but feel like you need more knowledge of human history and societies the following books are good.

+* [Sapiens: A Brief History of Humankind](https://www.amazon.com/Sapiens-Humankind-Yuval-Noah-Harari/dp/0062316095){:target="_blank"}.
+A history of Homo Sapiens and societies.
+* [Utopia for Realsts](https://thecorrespondent.com/utopia-for-realists/){:target="_blank"}.
+Gives a good summary of the current state of affairs with DC (and suggests some good steps DC can move towards).